3Dpass/3DP/pallets/poscan-assets/README.md

-# Assets Module
+# poscanAssets Module

-A simple, secure module for dealing with fungible assets.
+A module for dealing with fungible and non-fungible assets issued as either independent currencies (tokens) or backed tokens (currencies backed by the object, according to [3DPRC-2](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md) tokenization standard rules).
+For example, the tokenization of the object properties, such as: share (%), grams, kilograms, square meters, etc.
+The module represents a modification of the [Assets](https://github.com/paritytech/substrate/tree/master/frame/assets) pallet provided by Substrate, so its API is quite similar.

 ## Overview

-The Assets module provides functionality for asset management of fungible asset classes with a fixed supply, including:
+The poscanAssets module provides such options as:

 * Asset Issuance
 * Asset Transfer
 * Asset Destruction

-To use it in your runtime, you need to implement the assets [`assets::Config`](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/trait.Config.html).

-The supported dispatchable functions are documented in the [`assets::Call`](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/enum.Call.html) enum.

 ### Terminology

-* **Asset issuance:** The creation of a new asset, whose total supply will belong to the account that issues the asset.
+* **Asset issuance:** The creation of a new asset, which total supply will belong to the account that issues the asset.
 * **Asset transfer:** The action of transferring assets from one account to another.
 * **Asset destruction:** The process of an account removing its entire holding of an asset.
-* **Fungible asset:** An asset whose units are interchangeable.
+* **Fungible asset:** An asset, the units of which are interchangeable with one another.
-* **Non-fungible asset:** An asset for which each unit has unique characteristics.
+* **Non-fungible asset:** An asset representing one indivisible and unique unit.
+In th is particular module it stands for issuance an indivisible unit tethered to the object approved by the authentication protocol [3DPRC-2](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md).
+ERC-721 is not supported.

-### Goals
+### Vision

-The assets system in Substrate is designed to make the following possible:

-* Issue a unique asset to its creator's account.
+The `poscanAssets` module allows for:

+* Issuance of a unique asset and tether (or not to tether) it to the object previously approved by The Ledger of Things ([poScan](https://github.com/3Dpass/3DP/tree/main/pallets/poscan) module is being leveraged for the object authentication).
+The asset is possible to get tethered to one of the object properties like "non-fungible", "share", "grams", etc. And only one property must be chosen for the tokenization.
+It is prohibited to have the object tokenized twice simultaneously (ex. you cannot get tokenized both the object share and its weight, you have to pick up one).
+The object properties are managed by [poScan](https://github.com/3Dpass/3DP/tree/main/pallets/poscan) module, as well.
-* Move assets between accounts.
+* Moving assets among accounts.
-* Remove an account's balance of an asset when requested by that account's owner and update the asset's total supply.
+* The assets management - collective ownership, decision making process, etc.

 ## Interface